 - Base sizes range from 2 to 5.5 feet

 Catch basins are typically custom-manufactured from engineered drawings due to their exacting requirements.
-A.J.
-Foss manufactures 4-ft. & 5-ft. diameter precast concrete catch basins that are custom made per each project’s requirements.
+The A.J.
+Foss team manufactures 4-ft. and 5-ft. diameter precast concrete catch basins that are custom made per each project’s requirements.

-Drop Inlets (which are a type of catch basin) are ideal for projects that require a pre-fabricated, ready-to-use structure that includes knockouts for on-site adjustments
+Drop Inlets (which are a type of catch basin) are ideal for any job that requires a pre-fabricated, ready-to-use structure that includes knockouts for on-site adjustments.

 A manhole does not typically include a sump because it does not have an open top like a catch basin has.
 Manholes are used in a closed system, while catch basins have openings at the top to allow water to collect in them.
 A.J.
 Foss manufactures 4-ft. & 5-ft. diameter manholes that are custom-made per each project’s requirements.

 Manhole Uses and Structures

 Sanitary sewer systems and storm drain systems use precast circular concrete manholes to provide access, observation and junctions.

 All A.J.
 Foss-produced manholes and vertical structures are designed and manufactured for H-20 loading.